Richez003/Richez003/README.md

 ## about me

 - 🌱 I’m currently learning ...
 JavaScript
-- 👯 I’m looking to collaborate on ...small projects
+- 👯 I’m looking to collaborate on ...Any projects
 - 💬 Ask me about ...HTML,CSS,JavaScript,React
 - 📫 How to reach me: [Twiter](https://twitter.com/richardfriday14)
 - ⚡ Fun fact: ...
-I Love playing chess when am bored!
+I Love Reading and playing chess when am bored!

 ## Languages & Frameworks. 🚧